ShefaliGups11/COBALT/src/traffic-control/doc/cobalt.rst

 The suite includes 5 test cases:

 * Test 1: Simple enqueue/dequeue with no drops.
-* Test 2: Cobalt Newton step validation against explicit port Linux implementation.
-* Test 3: Cobalt ControlLaw validation against explicit port of Linux implementation.
-* Test 4: ECN enabled in Cobalt but not in incoming packets.
-* Test 5: ECN disabled in Cobalt but enabled in incoming packets.
-* Test 6: ECN enabled for both Cobalt and the incoming packets.
-* Test 7: Change of Blue's drop probability upon queue full (Activation of Blue).
+* Test 2: Change of Blue's drop probability upon queue full (Activation of Blue).

 The test suite can be run using the following commands: